5 Tips When Starting a Business With Almost No Money

 Form a business around your skills

 Knowledge is power.
 Building your business around your skillset and what you know will reduce your need to outsource.
 Obviously, there are going to be gaps in your knowledge.
 But, once you start building your business, you’ll be able to engage consultants.
 Alternatively, considering exchanging your knowledge with someone you know.
 Sure, you might not be able to pay them in cash, but you can swap skills.
+Fill out an llc application to get started.

 Consider your expenses wisely